-Furnaces consume 26% of the energy used in the average home.
+Furnaces represent 26% of the average home's utility bill.

 Forced air furnaces can last for 25 years, but don't wait until your unit fails.
 Planning ahead ensures you can choose a properly sized, efficient replacement, rather than ending up with whatever model is in your contractor's warehouse because it's too cold to wait for something better to be ordered.)